 The same thing happens with your apocrine sweat glands.
 Depending on the foods that you consume, how many liquids you take in, and other factors, your sweat will smell differently.

 What Can Be Done With The Bad Odors?

 If you are worried about your sweat because of abnormal odor, or it has recently changed, you can try if it comes from your foods.
 A few days of eating healthy should change your sweat odor.
-Also, add lots of water !
+Also, add lots of water!
 Avoid sweetened beverages.
 Drink mostly water and lots!
-That will possibly help.
+That will likely help.

 Have you recently changed your deodorants from a synthetic deodorant to a 100% natural one?
 Then you armpits are detoxing from all the chemicals.
-This process involves strong and terrible smell for a few weeks until the natural deodorant takes over.
+This process can involve a strong and terrible smell for a few weeks until the natural deodorant takes over.

 If nothing of that helps, I highly recommend seeing a doctor.
-Sweating tells a lot about your health in many cases, so if you notice a recent change in your sweat odor, consider what I just said, and if nothing helps, consider a checkup.
+Sweating tells a lot about your health, so if you notice a recent change in your sweat odor, consider food and deodorants, and if nothing helps, consider a checkup.

 Concluding, you now know what causes the bad odors in your sweat smell so bad and you also know what you can do to fight bad odors off.